-The Authority has implemented aesthetic guidelines for the HSR infrastructure that include approaches to integrate structures within a community and to reduce the intrusiveness of large, elevated structures, reducing impacts on views (AVQ-IAMF#1).
-Prior to construction, the contractor would document that the Authority's aesthetic review process has been followed (AVQ-IAMF#2).
-While these project features would reduce impacts, the height and depth of the aerial structure under Alternative B (Viaduct to Scott Boulevard) would partially block some distant views to scenic vistas from the landscape unit, including the Diablo Range and Mount Hamilton.
-Visual quality in the landscape unit would decline from moderately high to moderate.
+The Authority has created a guidance document, Draft Design Opportunities for Local Jurisdictions and Aesthetic Requirements (Authority 2017), to provide local jurisdictions with examples of aesthetic options for the HSR infrastructure that include approaches to integrate structures within a community and to reduce the intrusiveness of large, elevated structures, reducing impacts on views.
+In addition, the Authority has prepared an Aesthetics Manual for Non-Station Structures (Authority 2014) that establishes principles to guide designers responding to requests for proposals for design-build services toward an appropriate level of aesthetic quality in their design.
+(AVQ-IAMF#1).
+A Design Options and Aesthetics Cooperative Agreement will be used to implement local jurisdictions' aesthetic approaches in the construction procurement documents (AVQ-IAMF#2).
+While these project features will reduce impacts, the height and depth of the aerial structure under Alternative B (Viaduct to Scott Boulevard) would partially block some distant views to scenic vistas from the landscape unit, including the Diablo Range and Mount Hamilton.
+Visual guality in the landscape unit would decline from moderately high to moderate.
 While residents in the landscape unit have moderately high to high viewer sensitivity, most viewers have moderately low sensitivity.
 Viewers with moderately low sensitivity would experience a decline in visual quality from moderately high to moderate under Alternative B (Viaduct to Scott Boulevard).